hoffmangroup/segtools/doc/segtools.rst

 allowed) may be specified in `BED format`_, `GFF format`_, or `GTF format`_.

-If you want to change the order in which labels appear or if you want to change the text displayed in plots, a :ref:`mnemonic file` can be created.
+If you want to change the order in which labels appear or if you want to change the text displayed in plots, a :ref:`mnemonic file <mnemonic file>` can be created.
 Segtools commands can then be re-run with the ``--replot`` flag and the ``--mnemonic-file=<FILE>`` option to regenerate the plots without redoing the computation.